Loading lesson…

 When you tell the AI 'you are an experienced editor' or 'you are a skeptical scientist,' it shifts its whole voice.
 It pulls on different patterns from its training.
 This one line often changes the answer more than any other part of the prompt.

-What is the core idea behind "The Five-Part Prompt: Role, Context, Examples, Constraints, Format"?
+What is the main idea of "The Five-Part Prompt: Role, Context, Examples, Constraints, Format"?

-Which best describes the scope of "The Five-Part Prompt: Role, Context, Examples, Constraints, Format"?
+Which action would help you apply "The Five-Part Prompt: Role, Context, Examples, Constraints, Format" responsibly?